 The Cape of Good Homes: Exchange Rate Depreciations, Foreign Demand and House Prices

-We study the discount foreign investors receive buying real estate in an emerging market following large sudden exchange rate depreciations using transaction level data for the city of Cape Town, South Africa.
-Foreign non-residents purchase properties in more expensive, coastal suburbs, and purchase more expensive properties within these suburbs.
-While foreign non-residents do not pay higher prices on average, they realize significantly lower capital gains than residents upon resale.
-Using historically large depreciations as positive shocks to foreign non-resident demand, we find that areas with large pre-existing populations of foreign born citizens experience notable quality-adjusted price increases relative to other geographically close areas in the month following the depreciations.
-Despite this, we find no evidence that this increase in demand leads to increases in prices for local buyers.
+We study how foreign buyers in the housing market react to large local exchange rate depreciations and the subsequent impact on house prices using novel transaction level data for Cape Town, South Africa.
+Foreign purchases are more likely to be in cash and concentrate in luxury suburbs.
+Foreign buyers pay higher prices and realize lower capital gains than locals.
+These cannot be explained by differences in property characteristics, how buyers choose to finance their purchases, or market timing.
+Using historically large depreciations as positive shocks to foreign non-resident demand, we find that areas with a large pre-existing population of foreign born residents experience quality-adjusted price increases relative to other geographically close areas in the month following the depreciations.
+These effects are larger and more precisely estimated in more affluent areas.

 Keywords: foreign housing demand, exchange rates, house prices

 JEL Classification: R21, F31, G11